SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeOption[]
 ```

-Retrieve all attribute-groups of article-type
+Retrieve all attribute groups of an article type

 ```
 getAttributeGroups(int <article-type-id>): ContainerAttributeGroup[]
 ```

-Retrieve all applicable role types of a attribute of article-type
+Retrieve all applicable role types of an attribute of an article type

 ```